 For More Information

 For further information about the graduate program, contact the graduate program adviser:

 NEJS Department, MS 054

 Waltham, MA 02454-9110

-Brandeis’ Department of Near Eastern and Judaic Studies is one of the oldest and largest programs of its type outside of the State of Israel.
-We have the largest faculty in Jewish Studies of any secular American university.
+Brandeis’ Department of Near Eastern and Judaic Studies is one of the oldest, most extensive programs outside of the State of Israel, with the largest faculty in Jewish Studies of any secular American university.

 The Near Eastern and Judaic Studies program is a highly selective program that trains students in a variety of areas.
 As part of a liberal arts college, it emphasizes teaching and critical thinking, research and writing skills.
 Small classes and opportunities for independent studies offer close contact with faculty.

-Brandeis is a small research university with an emphasis on small classes and genuine mentorship; each student has the opportunity to work closely with distinguished scholars.
+Brandeis emphasizes small classes and genuine mentorship; each student has the opportunity to work closely with distinguished scholars.